-If you are trying to get healthy, trying to save money for something, want to lose weight, want to become a more positive person or you simply want to change your diet, some of the following methods could help you stay on track:
+If you are trying to get healthy, trying to save money for something, wanting to lose weight, wanting to become a more positive person, or wanting simply to change your diet, some of the following methods could help you stay on track:

 - Start eating two vegetables with each meal.